LunNova/nTweaks/TWEAKS.md

 * Performance tweaks with no noticeable change in behaviour other than performance might not be optional

 # Implemented tweaks
+* Significantly reduce memory used by leaked worlds
 * Improved mob spawning, ability to set a multiplier for mob spawning
 * Reduced TileEntity default render range